tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### simulation-end-day
 In standard case simlation end date and time is determinated by the latest date/time in input fieles.
 In case inputs generated randomly according theoretical distributions,  the end date and time is  01-01-0001 00:00:01 + simulation-end-day value.
 #### customer-arrival-proces
-This parameter determine customer arrivals to the system: value "HPP" means homogenous poisson process with lambda value taken out of "customer-arrival-mean-rate" parameter; value "nhpp (POS)" means non-homogenous poisson process with lamda function determineted by calibration points in customer-arrival-input-file-store1.csv input file.
+This parameter determine customer arrivals to the system: value "HPP" means homogenous poisson process with lambda value taken out of "customer-arrival-mean-rate" parameter; value "NHPP (POS)" means non-homogenous poisson process with lamda function determineted by calibration points in customer-arrival-input-file-store1.csv input file.
 #### customer-arrival-mean-rate
-see description bellow
+see description of "customer-arrival-proces" parameter
 #### max-customers
-in case of "HPP" this parameter can be use to limit capacity of system in terms of number of customers.
+In case ofcustomer arrivals with "HPP" this parameter can be use to limit capacity of system in terms of number of customers.
 #### customer-basket-payment
+This parameter indicate the way of determination basket size and payment method.
+Value "Poisson\Binomial" means: basket size is drawn with poisson distribution and  parameter lambda equel to parameter  "customer-basket-mean-size";  payment method with binomial distribution and probanility value out of parameter "customer-cash-payment-rate".
+"ECDF (POS)" value means that basket size and method of payment is drawn according to empirical distributions determinated for each hour of simulation out of POS data (file customer-basket-payment-input-file-store1.csv)
+#### customer-basket-mean-size
+see description of "customer-basket-payment" parameter
+#### customer-cash-payment-rate
+see description of "customer-basket-payment" parameter
+#### customer-picking-line-strategy
+It determine the strategy picking line by the customer.
+Followed possibility are available: 0 the line is picked randomly, using a uniform distribution; 1 - the line with the lowest number of customers is picked, 2 - the line with the lowest number of items in all baskets in this line is picked; 3 the line with the lowest mean service time-implied expected waiting time is picked, i.e.the expected waiting time for each queue is calculated using the number of customers and the mean service time for service and self-service checkouts; 4 the line with the lowest power regression-implied expected waiting time is picked, i.e., the expected waiting time for each queue is calculated using the number of customers and the expected service and break times.
+#### cashier-arriaval
+The parameter determine availability of cashiers in  store.
+The value "constant number" mean that constant number of cashiers
+"workschedule (POS)"

 ## THINGS TO TRY